 Despite being named Book of the Raven, this is an odd duck.
 There’s a description of a literal book that might be in Candlekeep’s archives.
 It’s described as a tattered first person account of an injured person rescued by the Vistani.
 This feels like a reprint of the “Less Problematic” depictions of the Vistani that WotC wants to push now instead of the “Really Fucking Racist” depiction in Curse of Strahd and D&D editions past.
 The adventure says that the book ends abruptly with the last entry by the author describing how the Vistani bring them to a grim and dark castle on a mountain in a mist shrouded land.
 And the book looks like it’s been pecked by ravens.
 Hurm.
 I see you, Chris Perkins.

 That’s a cool story but it’s also irrelevant to this adventure.
 It sets the mood but there are no Vistani in this adventure.
 There isn’t any Ravenloft setting in this adventure.
 There’s really no reason for this to be here.
 Having not read the rest of Candlekeep Mysteries I don’t really understand the significance of the literal books in Candlekeep.
-It’s a fun gimmick to have the adventure titles correspond to these books in Candlekeep.
+It’s a fun gimmick to have the adventure titles correspond to these books in Candlekeep but what does it mean?
+Some of the books are portals, some of them are possessed or have monsters.
+Here it’s just to set the mood.

 So you have this spooky rural mansion.
-Very The Shining, very Resident Evil.
+Very Resident Evil.
+The text literally says the location was chosen for its “seclusion and scenic beauty” which is verbatim from The Shining.
 The primary inhabitants of the mansion are a group of Wereravens.
 They call themselves the Scarlet Sash.
-I’m probably going to make them The Keepers of the Feather for some Curse of Strahd connection.
+I’d probably make them The Keepers of the Feather for some Curse of Strahd connection.
 Honestly you’re going to have to do some work here to DM this.
-The wereravens basically try to scare people away from the mansion.
-But they are lawful good, they’re helpful, and if the PCs are assholes then they just leave.
+The wereravens try to scare people away from the mansion.
+But they are lawful good, they’re helpful, and if the PCs are assholes then the Wereravens just leave.
 It’s tough to make an adventure out of people who get along and agree with one another or people who walk away from disagreements.
 One thing I want to note, I’ve complained before about adventures with other were-creatures.
 Were-creatures aren’t good enemies for low level parties because they’re immune to non magical damage.
 But at high levels people have magic weapons or magical abilities and the damage immunity is meaningless.
 Candlekeep changes things, here the wereravens have regeneration.
-They’re still tough but not in a dead end the way damage immunity can be.
+They’re still tough but not in a dead end the way damage immunity is.

 Book of the Raven final thoughts.
 I don’t think this was the kind of adventure that WotC marketed this book on.
 But I still like it.
 It’s like you order ice cream with caramel but you get ice cream with peanut butter sauce.
 It’s not exactly what you wanted or asked for but it’s still good.
 And since I have a couple months before I need to run it I can ponder on how I want to run it.
-Will it be one part of a short 3-5 session campaign or will I do it one session?
+Is this going to be a 1-2 shot or a mini-campaign?
+Only time and table interest will tell.